 FTA_SSL.3.1: The TSF shall terminate a remote interactive session after a Security Administrator-configurable time interval of session inactivity.

+An interactive session governed by this SFR is a session in which an authenticated state is achieved and then preserved across multiple commands.
+By contrast, if authentication accompanies each individual command (without preservation of the same authenticated state) then this is not considered an interactive session.

 FTA_SSL.4 User-initiated Termination (Refinement)

 FTA_SSL.4 User-initiated Termination